 1. The timeline

-Italian President Sergio Mattarella, the man whose job it will be to call the next election.
+Italian President Sergio Mattarella, the man whose job it is to call the next election.
 Photo: Jussi Nukari / Lehtikuva / AFP

-Under Italian law, the election must be held before May 20th, but most of the country's parties have been pushing to hold them as soon as possible.
+Under Italian law, the election had to be held before May 20th, but most of the country's parties have pushed to hold them as soon as possible.

 2. An untested electoral law